 - Measurements – Take a look at your work area and measure the space.
 This can help you estimate how big your desk can be.
 While it may be tempting to fit a large desk into your space, an oversized desk can make a room feel cramped and cluttered.
 Instead, determine the length and width that will allow you some breathing room throughout the day.

 - Workspace – Your day-to-day work may require a particular workspace.
 If you’re an architect, you may need a large, flat space to work on designs.
 If you’re a website designer, you may need a wide desk to support multiple screens.
+If you’re looking to have ample desk space but still need your computer then consider one of our monitor mounts.
 Reflect on what you need to feel productive in your space.

 - Storage – Look for desks that accommodate your work from home office supplies.
 If you have lots of filing cabinets and storage already, you might prefer a minimal desk.
 Be sparing with desktop knick-knacks to reduce clutter.
 If you’re short on space, look for desks with lots of built in drawers to optimize storage.
 Only keep the essentials in your desk drawers and eliminate duplicates and unused gadgets.